Krystalhuu/acad-homepage.github.io/_pages/about.md

-# 👾 Manscript in Preparation
+# 👾 Manuscript in Preparation
 [Master's Thesis]
 *Talking to a Chatbot Therapist: Do Avatar Likeness and Empathy Expressiveness Influence Self-Disclosure?*
 **Xuening Hu**